kateincoding/MasterMind_game/README.md

 # MasterMind_game :brain:
 HackDay: Coding the game MasterMind
 Mastermind is a board game of ingenuity and reflection for two players.
 It is played on a board with small black and white tiles and other colors, of a somewhat larger size.
-One of the players chooses a number of colored tiles, 4 in the original game, and puts a secret code hidden from the other player
+One of the players chooses a number of colored tiles, 4 in the original game, and puts a secret code hidden from the other player.

 ### Campus presentation 🎓
 ***